 A quintessential snack of Kolkatta, this puffed rice snack is a version of the popular bhel with a Bengali spin to it.
 It is made up of boiled aloo, peanuts, cucumber, tomato, lemon zest, and a dribble of mustard oil to give it that East-Indian touch.

 A dash of dry spices like chilli powder and amchoor powder is added for that extra zing.
 Packed in a paper cone, the snack is finally garnished with cut coriander to give it that fresh aroma.
 It makes for the perfect 4 pm snack.

 The crowd is buzzing and tucking down a hearty pav-bhaji!
 This dish has a fan following from across the seven seas, making it truly glocal.
 A hot steaming delight of freshly mashed potatoes, tomatoes and other veggies like carrots and cauliflower make this dish nutritious as well.
 The bhaji is topped with a dollop of butter and served with tava-fried pav or bun crispy.
 The flavour is thus infused in the pav making it so delicious that it is impossible to keep your hands off it!
 The bhaji is garnished with coriander and a squeeze of lemon and raw onions.
 So yummy, so buttery, so tasty and so good that we bet you can’t wait to dig in.

 Aloo chaat, potato at its best!

 Another loved savoury from North India, aloo chaat is boiled potatoes garnished with spices, coriander and dahi.
-It is platted on flat crisp puri making it a relishing dish to be had especially during summer.
-You can go weak in your knees when the garnish such as tamarind sweet chutney is added with the spicy green mint chutney.
-Add some sev on the top to give it some crunch.
-Aloo chaat is also popular in Bengal and this side of Western Ghats, Mumbai.
+It is platted on crisp, flat puris adding a bit of crunch and chewiness.
+One bite can turn your world around as the sweet tamarind chutney blends with the spicy green mint chutney, creating a world of flavour.
+Add some sev on top to give that something extra.
+This savoury snack is also hearty and perfect for times when you’re scrounging for something special.